atulyashivamshree/collidor/README.md

 ```

 ## Running
-To run the code
+#### Config
-1. Download the CAD model of objects in .obj format
+* Download the CAD model of objects in .obj format
-2. Either create a new config file or use one of the existing files in the params folder for example **cessna_cessna.yaml**.
-Edit the following variables
+* Either create a new config file or use one of the existing files in the params folder.
+For example **cessna_cessna.yaml** is a config file for two cessna objects.
+Edit the following variables as per your model files.
 ```
 file1: ../CAD/cessna.obj
 file2: ../CAD/cessna.obj